 Resumes: The Basics

-Before I begin, let me state that articles about "how to write a resume" usually make me frown.
+Before I begin, let me state that articles about "how to write a resume" usually give me pause.

 I tend to agree with 80% of the suggestions in these articles.
-But the other 20% of tips seem completely off-base.
+But the other 20% seem off-base.

 Suggestions like, "Use an unusual format to stand out from the crowd," or "Include colorful graphics on your resume," are simply not wise.
 Those resume tips aren't written by people who have to read through piles of these things.

 When you're crafting your resume, think of us recruiters and have pity on us!
-We are generally working under enormous time pressure, and may have hundreds of resumes to process each day.
+We are usually working under enormous time pressure, and may have hundreds of resumes to process each day.

 In this chapter, I'll share many ways to make your resume, cover letter, and application pop.
 But that will only happen if the overall package is readable.